How to Improve Your Guitar Solos by Avoiding These 5 Rookie Mistakes

-1. Play your guitar solos with space
+1. Play your solos with space

-I see this a lot with beginner guitarists, where they play their solos with very little gap in between their phrases.
+I see this a lot with beginner guitarists, where they play their solos with a very little gap in between their phrases.
 This is like someone talking to you and not giving you any breathing space, just constantly talking to you.
 That’s what constantly playing the guitar is like.

 To make your guitar sound like you are speaking a language.
 You need to have phrases with good breathing space in between.
 So that you can form musical sentences.
 Pauses really help to add emotion and tension in your playing.